 Strike at BHP's Chile copper mine continues, union opposes substitute workers

-SANTIAGO, May 28 (Reuters) - A strike by workers at BHP's Escondida and Spence copper mines in Chile entered its second day on Friday, as the company uses replacement workers to ensure continued production, a union leader told Reuters.
+SANTIAGO, May 28 (Reuters) - A strike by a union of remote operations workers at BHP's Escondida and Spence copper mines in Chile entered its second day on Friday, as the company uses replacement workers to ensure continued production, a union leader told Reuters.

+The 200-member union runs BHP's Integrated Operations Center, which remotely manages pits and cathode and concentrator plants from Santiago.

 The union's secretary, Robert Robles, told Reuters that members would continue to hold demonstrations in Santiago.
-He said the company is placing substitute workers in the mines located in northern Chile, a move that the union opposes.
+He said the company, meanwhile, was placing substitute workers in the mines located in northern Chile, a move that the union opposes.

 "Complaints were filed with the Labor Directorate for violation of the right to strike and anti-union practices," he told Reuters.